TransatAR-Dev-Team/TranslatAR/README.md

     Received from backend: {"original_text": "Hello, this is a test", "translated_text": "Hola, esto es una prueba."}
     ```

+5. Go to <http://localhost:5173> to see the web portal.
+The translation log will be displayed.

+6. Run the scene again and refresh the web portal.
+Another log will be displayed on the web portal.

 ### Data flow demonstrated

-1. The Unity frontend sends an audio file which says "Hell, this is a test" as a bitstream to the backend
+1. The Unity frontend sends an audio file which says "Hello, this is a test" as a bitstream to the backend

 2. The backend sends the audio file to the STT service